 Some providers deliver assistance across all these programs while others provide specialised services (for example long term community housing for older people connected to an aged care facility).

-The Department of Housing and Public Works (DHPW) requires providers to meet certain standards in delivering housing assistance under the Housing Act 2003 and through funding agreements.
+The Department of Communities Housing & Digital Economy requires providers to meet certain standards in delivering housing assistance under the Housing Act 2003 and through funding agreements.
 Tenants of registered community housing providers can expect the same level of service from their provider as they would receive from the department in public housing.

 Applying for community housing